RMerl/asuswrt-merlin/README-merlin.txt

  * RT-AC5300
  * RT-AC1900 & RT-AC1900P (use the RT-AC68U firmware)

+Supported devices on version 382:
+ * RT-AC86U

-Devices that are no longer officially supported:
+Devices that are no longer supported:
  * RT-N16